 You’ve already taken the first step in coming to this website to educate yourself.
 Here are some other things you’ll want to do as you begin the process of managing PWS:

 1) Get Information; explore the Parents section of this website, especially the section for the age of your child.
-Also call our office or complete the online form to request a PWCF Information Packet and contact PWSA to request their Package of Hope.
+Also call our office or complete the online form (button above) to request a PWCF Information Packet and contact PWSA to request their Package of Hope.

 2) Connect with other parents; call our office and we will put you in touch with the parent of a child similar in age to your child or request a parent mentor from PWSA.
 It can be very helpful to speak to someone who knows what you’re feeling and experiencing.